jerkdavi/LeetCode-Problem-1480-Solution-CSharp/README.md

 Currently, the **nums** numeric (int) array is initialized by using next structure:

-- Console Write -> where it displays that the length of the array must be inputted.
+- Console Write -> where it displays that the length of the array needs to be inputted.
 - int input = int Parse Console ReadLine -> where user input is stored into a numeric input (int).
 - int[] array = new int[input] -> where new array is initialized and instantiated with the length specified in the previous input.
 - for loop -> which iterates from _0 to input_ and allows us to input array member values one at a time.